pathoam/solana/bench-exchange/README.md

 | 3 | 1 T AB 2 10 | 2 F AB 3 6 |
 | 4 |             | 2 F AB 1 5 |

-The Swapper would initiate the following swap:
+The Matcher would initiate the following swap:

   - Row 1, To:   Investor 1 trades 1 A token to 6 B tokens
   - Row 1, From: Investor 2 trades 1 A token from 6 B tokens
-  - Swapper takes 2 B tokens as profit
+  - Matcher takes 2 B tokens as profit

 Row 1 To is now fully realized, table becomes: